jonidaniel/finnkino-movie-app/readme.md

 - [Credits](#credits)
 - [License](#license)

-## About AJAXIS
+## About FINNKINO MOVIE APP

-- AJAXIS was made for ...
+- Finnkino Movie App was made for ...

 ## Screenshots